 Birds, however, are another problem.
 If the snake bites the bird and then releases it, the bird could easily fly an inconvenient distance far away before it dies.
 Therefore, if the snake has struck avian prey, it will hold onto it firmly for dear life (or more accurately, for dear death) until the bird is deceased and ready for swallowing.

 The ability to distinguish between the best methods for swallowing mammals and birds is instinctive, not learned.
-Rattlesnakes raised from birth in captivity, the first time they encounter a fowl, display the same savvy behavior as their companions in the wild.
+Rattlesnakes raised from birth in captivity, on the first time they encounter a fowl, display the same savvy behavior as their companions in the wild.

 If you like rattlesnakes (and how could you not!), you have got to make the trek to Albuquerque sometime in your life to see the American International Rattlesnake Museum.
 It is definitely cool.